Instantly enhance your writing in real-time while you type.

 Take for example the word high.
 Its comparative form is higher, and its superlative is highest.
 Because high is a regular adjective, forming the comparative (+ “–er”) and the superlative (+ “–est”) is easy.
 However, some words are irregular, meaning the comparative and superlative don’t follow the usual pattern.

 Little, and its comparative and superlative form—less and least—are the perfect examples.
 This blog post will explain what these words mean and when to use less or least.
+Our Grammar Checker can also help you use commonly confused words like less and least correctly.

 When To Use “Less”